mishelashala/intro-to-ddd/003-strategic-design.md

 Drugin refactoring, modeling or design try to find responsibilities accros the system.
 These responsibilities tend to connect multiple parts of the system forming a cohesive "story".
 When these stories emerge consider refactoring them into their own layer.

+### Knowledge Kernel

+A knowledge kernel is just a set of objects that describe how other objects behave.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)